Skip to main content

 That is fine, if you are working with a firm they would probably have a template for you anyways, and oftentimes much of the language in there is boilerplate that is similar across multiple reports.

-The best way to learn this quickly is to go and read like 10 of Trail of Bits’ reports.
-Trail of Bits does a great job.
+The best way to learn this quickly is to go and read like 10 Trail of Bits or Zellic reports.
+These firms do a great job.
 You will quickly recognize the patterns and see that really it’s quite boilerplate-y.
 So really as long as you can get the findings, it’s not that hard to do the report.
 It’s just time consuming, which is okay, because that is part of your billable work.

 You should also read CertiK and Peckshield’s reports.
 They audit many projects and their volume is higher than Trail of Bits, so one can imagine they position themselves somewhat differently in the space.
 Study the kind of findings they make and learn to do that as well.